Olympics on NBC: Tape delay and formatting of coverage

 Reeves Wiedman of The New Yorker argued that NBC's style of coverage focuses too much on the athletes as characters, rather than on the technical aspects of sports that are not typically prominent on U.S. television outside of the Olympics.
 In particular, he explained that coverage of gymnastics was "hindered by an outdated image of gymnasts as teen-age pixies bouncing around the screen" and "encourages us to look at swimmers as some of the world's premier athletes, and the gymnasts as the world's most coordinated beauty-pageant contestants".
 Wiedman added that "the idea that viewers staying up late into the night to watch a sport they barely understand have little interest in learning more about it seems wrong-headed", and that "only a very small number of Americans can tell the difference between a Produnova and an Amânar" or know that coaches "pore over the [IFG] Code with the same zeal that Bill Belichick, the New England Patriots' head coach, scours the NFL rule book for trick formations that push up against the boundary of the sport's regulation".

 Geoff Baker of The Seattle Times described NBC's coverage this way:

 NBC's approach would be like waiting until 8 p.m. to broadcast a [Seattle] Seahawks game against the New England Patriots that happened at 1 p.m.
 Then, showing only select snippets from each quarter, interspersed with soft features of [Seahawks quarterback] Russell Wilson and [his wife] Ciara, and [Patriots quarterback] Tom Brady and [his wife] Gisele walking hand-in-hand down a beach with Mozart playing in the background.

-The reality, under such a scenario, would be that either CBS or FOX would carry the game as part of the NFL's regional coverage period if it was played at 1 PM on any given regular season Sunday.
-Given the quality of the match-up, with the quarterbacks involved, the game would air live as part of NBC's Sunday Night Football package.
-At the time of this comment, New England vs Seattle was seen as a Super Bowl rematch as the teams met in the 49th edition of the game.